Small Bowel Cancer

 Early stages of small bowel cancer can often present with no symptoms or non-specific symptoms, which can also be commonly found in other illnesses.
 Most small bowel cancers are diagnosed late at more advanced stages of the disease.

 - Blood in stool or on the toilet paper

 - Pain, cramps or swelling in the middle of the abdomen

 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

 Small bowel cancer is rare.
-In Australia, around 648 people will be diagnosed with small bowel cancer in 2018.
-There will be an average of 2 new cases a day and 3 deaths a week.
+In Australia, around 648 people were diagnosed with small bowel cancer in 2018.
+There are an average of 2 new cases a day and 3 deaths a week.

 The five-year survival rate after diagnosis for small bowel cancer is 66%.

 There are lifestyle and health factors that can increase the risk of developing small bowel cancer.